Chemicals

 Americas top stories: weekly summary

-LONDON (ICIS)–Click here to see the latest blog post on Chemicals & The Economy by Paul Hodges, which focuses on sector surprises for October.
+LONDON (ICIS)–Click here to see the latest blog post on Chemicals & The Economy by Paul Hodges, which takes the usual quarterly look at what’s happening in the smartphone market.
 Editor’s note: This blog post is an opinion piece.
 The views expressed are those of the author and do not necessarily represent those of ICIS.
 Paul Hodges is the chairman of consultants New Normal Consulting.

 Europe top stories: weekly summary